MEET THE STUDENTS

 Kathryn Brown

-Kathryn Brown is currently a junior at Eckerd College majoring in Psychology and Ancient Studies.
+Kathryn Brown is a Senior at Eckerd College majoring in Psychology and Ancient Studies.
 They plan to pursue a career as a clinician focusing on the mental health of children.
 For her discovery plan, Kathryn is focused on promoting transgender visibility on campus and helping students battle anti-trans legislation.
 On campus, she is an avid shadow cast member and intimacy coordinator of the Rocky Horror Picture Show at Eckerd.
 They are also the current Vice President of the Taylor Swift Society.
 You can catch them working at the cafeteria, reading Homer, or hanging out with friends.

 Deenah McFadden

-Deenah McFadden (She/Her) is a Junior at Eckerd College, double majoring in Molecular Biology and Anthropology with a minor in Chemistry.
+Deenah McFadden (She/Her) is a Senior at Eckerd College, double majoring in Molecular Biology and Anthropology with a minor in Chemistry.
 She is passionate about medicine, healthcare accessibility, and issues relating to climate change.
 Deenah is also an ambassador for the Office of Inclusive Excellence, a board member of the Pre-Health Club, a Diversity Leader Scholar, and an Eastman Scholar.
 For her Eastman Program discovery plan, she wishes to use her leadership skills and culturally sensitive approach to address issues in accessibility to Western emergency medicine.
 When Deenah’s not in class, you’ll find her doing yoga, at community poetry, drinking tea, swimming, traveling, or playing with her dog, but when she’s home in Cleveland, OH, she spends her time with horses and her little sister!

 Elianna Tenace

-Elianna Tenace (‘25) is a junior from Colorado Springs, Colorado.
+Elianna Tenace (‘25) is a Senior from Colorado Springs, Colorado.
 She’s an alum of Pikes Peak State College, having earned her Associate of Arts in May 2019.
 At Eckerd College, Elianna studies biochemistry and the humanities with a focus on philosophy and religion.
 Her discovery plan centers on examining the attitudes that surround aging and death.
 In that line, she is co-president of the Intergenerational Book Club; here, she intends to foster intergenerational connections between Eckerd students and ASPEC members (Academy of Senior Professionals at Eckerd College) via shared, written mediums.
 In her free time, Elianna likes to rewatch Mad Max: Fury Road and spend time with her loved ones.

 Gabe Weikert

-Gabe Weikert (He/His) is a junior at Eckerd College majoring in Biology, with a minor in Chemistry.
+Gabe Weikert (He/His) is a Senior at Eckerd College majoring in Biology, with a minor in Chemistry.
 Originally from Columbus, Ohio, Gabe finds his passion in the biology/ecology of reptiles and amphibians.
 While at Eckerd, Gabe has been involved as the president of the Eckerd Herpetological Society and as a researcher with Dr. Goessling.
 His work with Dr. Goessling has largely revolved around the re-establishment of an imperiled population of gopher tortoises in southern Alabama.
 Gabe has also gotten experience interning in the American Museum of Natural History’s herpetological collection during his sophomore year.
 This experience inspired his discovery plan which aims to examine the relationship between natural history museums and modern colonization.

 Emma Rodríguez